chronie-shizutoki/homemoney/README.md

-# Domestic Fiscal Resource Management System（DFRMS）
+# Home Finance Tracker

 ## Project Overview
-The Domestic Fiscal Resource Management System（DFRMS） is a modern multilingual financial management application designed to help users easily track income and expenses, analyze spending patterns, and improve financial transparency.
+The Home Finance Tracker is a modern multilingual financial management application designed to help users easily track income and expenses, analyze spending patterns, and improve financial transparency.
 The system provides a user-friendly interface with powerful data visualization and analysis capabilities, and now supports mini-applications for extended functionality.

 ## Key Features
 - **Multilingual Support**: Auto-adapting UI text and date formats (English, Chinese, etc.)